These Dreams: Commercial performance

 The track was released as the third single from Heart.
-Following two consecutive US Top 10 singles, it elevated the band's success, becoming Heart's first single to reach number one on the Billboard Hot 100 on March 22, 1986.
-It also became Heart's first and only number-one song on the US Adult Contemporary chart In the United Kingdom, the single initially peaked at number 62 on the UK Singles Chart, but, following the success of the band's 1987 single "Alone" in the country, the song was re-released in 1988 as a double A-side with "Never", and reached a new peak of number 8.
+Following two consecutive US top 10 singles, it elevated the band's success, becoming Heart's first single to reach number one on the Billboard Hot 100 on March 22, 1986.
+It also became Heart's first and only number-one song on the US Adult Contemporary chart.
+In the United Kingdom, the single initially peaked at number 62 on the UK Singles Chart, but, following the success of the band's 1987 single "Alone" in the country, the song was re-released in 1988 as a double A-side with "Never", and reached a new peak of number 8.

 Music video

 A music video was made for the song, recorded via Capitol Records and directed by Jeff Stein.
 The clip for the track, which used the single version instead of the album version, received heavy airplay from MTV and was the third of four US Top 10 singles from Heart.
 This version (slightly shorter) does not have the second strophe of the original verses.

-In the video, Nancy Wilson sings as she over looks a pool of water and plays guitar in other sequences.
+In the video, Nancy Wilson sings as she looks out over a pool of water and plays guitar in other sequences.
 Ann Wilson sings with her from shadow and the other band members have brief appearances performing the song.
 Wilson plays a Dean guitar as well as a petite sail-shaped electric guitar, created by luthier David Petschulat.